Prabhat-Singh05/DE_project_batch_process/README.md

 ```
 - Once the process is completed.
 Check in postgres the transform_data_table is created and all data is populated correctly

+### 4. Future Scope of Improvements for the Project:

 •	Real-time Ingestion: Expand to real-time data processing with Kafka for continuous data streams.
 •	Enhanced Security: Implement encryption in S3, RBAC for Airflow and Kafka, and integrate with LDAP or OAuth.
 •	Data Quality Checks: Use tools like Great Expectations for data validation and monitoring.